Michael Stewart, Baron Stewart of Fulham: Government 1964–70

 When Harold Wilson became Prime Minister in 1964, Stewart was appointed Secretary of State for Education and Science.
 He was promoted to Secretary of State for Foreign Affairs in January 1965 after his predecessor Patrick Gordon Walker's bid to regain a House of Commons seat in the 1965 Leyton by-election failed.
 He was described by the press as relatively unknown to the public but was extremely well known within Fabian socialist circles.

+The most significant international issue during the period was the Vietnam War, which escalated in the years immediately after 1964.
+The government's stance, in avoiding active entanglement, providing vocal support for the Americans, and involvement in diplomatic initiatives, was driven directly by the Prime Minister.
+Stewart, a committed Atlanticist, played a supporting role.
+Nor was Stewart and the Foreign Office the lead for the government over Rhodesia, which declared UDI in 1965: that fell to the Colonial Office.
+Stewart - and his Foreign Office officials - was in favour of a renewed application to join the EEC, though Wilson was very reluctant to bring the issue to Cabinet because he saw it as divisive.
+Progress only really began in 1966 and gathered pace under Stewart's successor.
+The Nuclear Non-Proliferation Treaty was signed in 1967, where Lord Chalfont had been responsible for negotiations on behalf of Britain.
+There was also success in ending the 'Confrontation' with Indonesia.

-He became Secretary of State for Economic Affairs in 1966.
-From 1966 to 1968, he was First Secretary of State.
+In 1966, Stewart swapped jobs with George Brown and became Secretary of State for Economic Affairs and First Secretary of State.
 He returned to the Foreign Office from 1968 to 1970.
-As foreign secretary, he was instrumental in supplying arms to support the Nigerian military dictatorship's crushing of the secessionist Republic of Biafra in the Nigerian Civil War (when up to one million people died), later saying "It would have been quite easy for me to say: This is going to be difficult – let's cut off all connexion with the Nigerian Government.
+As Foreign Secretary, he was instrumental in supplying arms to support the Nigerian military dictatorship's crushing of the secessionist Republic of Biafra in the Nigerian Civil War (when up to one million people died), later saying "It would have been quite easy for me to say: This is going to be difficult – let's cut off all connexion with the Nigerian Government.
 If I'd done that I should have known that I was encouraging in Africa the principle of tribal secession – with all the misery that could bring to Africa in the future."